adaptlearning/adapt-contrib-narrative/README.md

 An Adapt core contributed narrative component that displays images with corresponding text and left and right navigation controls to progress through the narrative.

 The narrative control renders differently when Adapt.device.screenSize is 'small'.
-In this cas the corresponding text is only available by clicking the '+' icon.
+In this case, the corresponding text is only available by clicking the '+' icon.

 Installation
 ------------